LearnersGuild/learning-os/game/skills-levels-abilities.md

 ### Algorithms

 ### Data Structures

+#### Level 0
 - Identify and explain arrays
+- Identify and explain associative arrays
 - Identify and explain lists
 - Identify and explain singly-linked lists
 - Identify and explain doubly-linked lists
-- Identify and explain associative arrays
 - Identify and explain sets
 - Identify and explain stacks
 - Identify and explain queues
-- Identify and explain trees
-- Identify and explain graphs
-- Identify and explain binary trees
-- Identify and explain hashes
-- Identify and explain heaps

 - Diagram an array
+- Diagram an associative array
 - Diagram a list
 - Diagram a singly-linked list
 - Diagram a doubly-linked list
-- Diagram an associative array
 - Diagram a set
 - Diagram a stack
 - Diagram a queue
-- Diagram a tree
-- Diagram a graph
-- Diagram a binary tree
-- Diagram a hash
-- Diagram a heap

 - Implement an array in code
 - Implement a list in code
 - Implement a singly-linked list in code